SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Introduction

-\paragraph{Sim-to-real SynthRender Framework} An open-source framework implementing \acrfull{GDR} for industrial perception.
-Systematic ablations across three benchmarks identify key design principles: physics-based placement, exponential light sampling, RGB lighting, and material randomization.
-SynthRender surpasses prior pipelines, demonstrating that \textit{how} synthetic variability is constructed matters more than dataset scale or detector architecture.
-SynthRender is built on BlenderProc \cite{Denninger2023, blender} and is available at \url{https://github.com/Moiso/SynthRender.git}.
+Rendering synthetic data that reflects real-world features is a promising direction to alleviate this data bottleneck, yet closing the gap between simulated and real-world environments remains a major open challenge in computer vision and robotics~\cite{Tremblay2018}. \acrfull{sim-to-real} transfer refers to deploying simulation-trained models directly in the real world~\cite{Peng2018}, whereas \acrfull{real-to-sim} transfer reconstructs real-world scenes or assets into simulation to generate reality-anchored synthetic data~\cite{James2019}.
+Together, these complementary directions form bidirectional \acrshort{sim-to-real} transfer~\cite{Truong2021}.
+In this loop, real assets provide realistic geometry and appearance, while synthetic augmentation increases variability without incurring prohibitive acquisition and annotation costs.
+This work instantiates such a bidirectional loop for industrial object detection and introduces the following contributions:

+\begin{itemize} \item The \acrshort{iasset}: Designed for \acrshort{sim-to-real} benchmarking in semi- uncontrolled industrial environments, \acrshort{iasset} contains \acrshort{CAD} models and 2D-to-3D reconstructed meshes for 32 objects to support structured evaluation of \acrshort{sim-to-real} workflows.
+Its test set comprises 508 high-resolution RGB-D real images annotated with 19{,}672 object-detection instances. \acrshort{iasset} also includes checkpoints of our best-performing models and multiple synthetic training sets of 4{,}000 domain-randomized images each, generated with SynthRender and corresponding to the configurations used to obtain our results.
+The dataset and associated assets are publicly available at \href{https://huggingface.co/datasets/moiaraya/I-AsSET}{the I-AsSET repository}~\cite{araya_martinez_iris_2026}.

-\paragraph{Automated \acrfull{DA} Methods} We benchmark multiple low-overhead DA strategies to create 3D assets from 2D images, including GenAI for 2D-to-3D generation \cite{TRELLIS}, Gaussian Splatting for mesh generation \cite{tobiasz2025meshsplats}, and texture inference for context-aware synthetic data \cite{meshyai2025}.
+\item Automated \acrshort{DA} Methods: We benchmark the \acrshort{real-to-sim} potential of existing 2D-to-3D reconstruction methods as \acrshort{DA} strategies, providing an alternative to manual adaptation of the geometry and appearance of 3D assets.
+Our experiments include GenAI-based 2D-to-3D generation~\cite{TRELLIS}, Gaussian Splatting for mesh generation~\cite{tobiasz2025meshsplats}, and texture inference for reality-anchored materials~\cite{meshyai2025}.